MagicGautam/Sirius/README.md

-# DevSecOps Dashboard
+# Sirius

 ## Overview

-The DevSecOps Dashboard is a backend application designed to ingest security vulnerability reports (starting with SAST) and leverage a local Large Language Model (LLM) for intelligent analysis and remediation suggestions.
+Sirius is a Security Dashboard designed to ingest security vulnerability reports (starting with SAST) and leverage a local Large Language Model (LLM) for intelligent analysis and remediation suggestions.
 It aims to provide developers and security teams with clear, actionable insights directly from raw scanner outputs.

 ## Features